f9micro/f9-kernel/README.md

 * libncurses5-dev

-Configuration is the initial step in the build of F9 Microkernel for your target, and you can use 'make config' to specify the options from which to choose.
+Configuration is the initial step in the build of F9 Microkernel for your target, and you can use `make config` to specify the options from which to choose.
 Regardless of the configuration method you use or the actual configuration options you choose, the build system will generate a `.config` file at the end of the configuration and will generate a configuration header